youyanggu/adulteration/README.md

 # Detecting adulteration in food products

 We are building a system to be able to predict the adulteration of food products by certain chemicals/adulterants.
-More information about the project is available here: http://people.csail.mit.edu/yygu/.

-## Raw data

-The raw data is available at: http://bit.ly/adulteration_data.
-It is needed to run the programs in this repository.
-To integrate the data, simply copy the data files to their respective directories in the code.
+This repository contains a variety of code, data, and tools to accomplish the goal.
+As documentation is sparse, feel free to contact me with questions about how to use any of the code/data.